ricrogz/lxScrabble/README.md

 The options and strings in this section enumerate the format strings that will be used by the program to signal different events.
 Customize these strings i.e. to translate the game into other languages.
 Please respect these two rules, or the game may not work properly:

     * Escape any commas, colons or semicolons ('\\,', '\\:', '\\;').
-    * Respect the formatters ('%d' or '%s'): you can alter the position of the formatters in the string, but please respect their order and number (do not add or remove any formatters).
+    * Be careful with theRespect the formatters ('{\:d}' or '{\:s}'): you can alter the position of the formatters in the string, but please respect their order and number (do not add or remove any formatters!!).

 # Remote commands